Before Bariatric Surgery

 The First Year Post Surgery

 The first year after your surgery you will have monthly follow up appointments where we will monitor your progress and offer assistance.
-Occasionally, if a patient is doing well, your visits could possibly be lessened to every six weeks.
+Occasionally, if you're doing well, your visits could possibly be lessened to every six weeks.

 A typical first year follow up schedule for a patient is detailed below: